oferwald/transposh/readme.txt

 = I have installed the plugin - nothing happens =

 By default, automatic translation is on and it should be kicking in.
-If its off, and you don't have enough privileges to translate, nothing will happen.
+If its off, and you don’t have enough privileges to translate, nothing will happen.

+Please be reminded of the following “rules”

+1. A language marked as viewable will have its flag shown inside the widget.
+1. A language marked for editing will allow a translator (anyone marked in the ‘who can translate’ section) to manually edit the page. i.e. the translate check-box will appear in the widget.
+1. Enabling automatic translation will automatically translate a page (without requiring entering edit mode) for EVERYONE viewing the page regardless of the their role.
+However it will only take place for languages marked as editable.

 If everything is setup correctly and still nothing happens, please contact us.